Exponential growth of colored HOMFLY-PT homology: Colored HOMFLY-PT homology

+To be compatible with our conventions for webs and foams, we draw braids horizontally and oriented from right to left.
+In \eqref{eqn:braidclosure} we illustrate the closure of $\cal{B}$, which produces a link diagram $\cal{L}$ in $\R^2$, and also the intermediate \textit{annular closure}, which produces a link diagram $\overline{\cal{B}}$ in a planar annulus.

-Let $\cal{B}$ be a labelled braid diagram that closes to a labelled link $\cal{L}$ and consider the cube of resolutions chain complex $\LC{\cal{B}}{}{}$ in $\foam{N}$, whose construction was sketched in Section~\ref{sec-2-2}, where we assume that $N$ is larger than the sum of the labels on the strands of $\cal{B}$.
+We will consider the cube of resolutions chain complex $\LC{\cal{B}}{}{}$, whose construction was sketched in Section~\ref{sec-2-2}, as a chain complex over $\foam{N}$, where we choose $N$ larger than the sum of the labels on the strands of $\cal{B}$.
 Denote the domain and co-domain object of webs in $\LC{\cal{B}}{}{}$ by $\mathbf{o}_\cal{B}=(o_1,\dots, o_m)$.
 More generally, a braid, tangle or web whose left and right boundaries carry matching sequences of labels is called \emph{balanced}.

-\begin{defi} For a web $W\colon \mathbf{o}_1 \to \mathbf{o}_2$ in $\foam{N}$ we consider the sub-algebra $\Dec(W)$ of the endomorphism algebra $\End_{foam{N}}(W)$ generated by the decorated identity foams on $W$.
+\begin{defi} For a web $W\colon \mathbf{o}_1 \to \mathbf{o}_2$ in $\foam{N}$ we consider the sub-algebra $\Dec(W)$ of the endomorphism algebra $\End_{\foam{N}}(W)$ generated by the decorated identity foams on $W$.
 For identity foams on an object $\mathbf{o}=(o_1,\dots, o_k)$ we abbreviate $\Dec(\mathbf{o}):=\Dec(1_{\mathbf{o}})$ and note that $\Dec(W)$ is naturally a $\Dec(\mathbf{o}_1)\otimes \Dec(\mathbf{o}_2)$-module by placing decorations on the right and left boundary facets.

 With respect to a braid diagram $\cal{B}$ as above, we define $R_\cal{B}:=\Dec(\mathbf{o}_\cal{B})\cong \Sym(\X_1|\dots|\X_m)$ and remind the reader that it is given by the graded algebra of polynomials separately symmetric in $o_i$-element alphabets $\X_i$.
 Under the assignment $\Dec$, the webs in the complex $\LC{\cal{B}}{}{}$ correspond to $R_\cal{B}$-bimodules, which are special cases of \emph{singular Soergel bimodules}, see~\cite{Wil}. \end{defi}